 Evil doesn’t easily or willingly surrender its power; neither does good.
-They are in a constant battle for position.
+They are in a constant battle for power and position.
 This is nothing new, nor is it unique to story.

 In any case, in order to make it difficult for a hero to reach their goal, conflict must be introduced, and sometimes, the most effective conflict and pushback come in the form of a villain or series of antagonists.

 Is there a difference?
 There can be.

 While few characters see themselves as the outright villain of their own story, a traditional villain will directly oppose the hero and their goal with a motivation or series of actions that we, the audience, would collectively regard as evil or malicious.
 They wouldn’t see themselves that way, but we do.
 And that’s what matters.